University of Staffordshire Hub Stoke-on-Trent, UK

 Targeted Net Zero Carbon

-Staffordshire University Hub is part of a wider masterplan for Staffordshire University Student Village (SUSV), it creates an exciting central meeting place for the new student community, that blends contemporary sustainable architecture with nature in a unique natural setting.
+University of Staffordshire Hub is part of a wider masterplan for University of Staffordshire Student Village (USSV) it creates an exciting central meeting place for the new student community, that blends contemporary sustainable architecture with nature in a unique natural setting.

 The 24/7 Village Heart